 - What are CX tools and how do they make life easier?

 - Where do digital tools fit in the world of CX design?

 - How can you use tools to embed CX within an organization?

 - What are some great digital tools that are available on a CX innovation journey?

 Why use a digital tool when you have a perfectly good piece of paper?

 Rather than being a method for supplanting existing pen and paper tools, we see emerging digital tools as a helpful ally on our journey of customer understanding.
 We know that the right tools make our work a lot easier and enable our team to do work that is more efficient, collaborative and customer focussed.

-The number of digital tools out there is overwhelming and for people who are new to service design it can be hard to gain an overview on which of them are useful for their work.
-In this article we will explore the potential of digital tools in the context of service design, what are some of the benefits of using digital tools, and finally we will conclude by taking a look at some specific tools that can augment our service design efforts.
+The number of digital tools out there is overwhelming and for people who are new to CX it can be hard to gain an overview on which of them are useful for their work.
+In this article we will explore the potential of digital tools in the context of CX, what are some of the benefits of using digital tools, and finally we will conclude by taking a look at some specific tools that can augment our CX efforts.

 A tool helps to reduce the amount of effort required for us to navigate towards an experience.
 Whether it is a fork for eating, a car for driving long distances or a digital platform for connecting with our friends.
 We interact with an incredibly diverse range of tools each day as we strive towards different experiences.